 Caldera de Bandama

-The nearest beach is the famous Canteras (yellow sand, rocky reefs) in Las Palmas: accessible by public transport from Telmo with a transfer; or the La Laja (volcanic black sand), which is not so well known, or the Confital (rocky).
-The also famous dunes in Maspalomas can be reached by a one-and-a-half hour bus ride from door to door, with a transfer in Telmo.
-Another 200 beaches of the island, accessible by car, are quite the challenge to visit one by one, these range from the version with imported white sand and cocktails (Amadores) through the ones with easy access and comfort to the small fishing villages that are always quiet, or the untouched natural nudist beaches that are too often windy, but fantastic in a vast landscape environment that you can reach by hiking.
+The nearest beach is the famous Las Canteras (yellow sand, rocky reefs) in Las Palmas, or the La Laja (volcanic black sand, natural pools).
+The also famous dunes in Maspalomas can be reached by a one-and-a-half hour bus ride from door to door, with one transfer.
+Another 200 beaches of the island, accessible by car, are quite the challenge to visit one by one, these range from the version with imported white sand and cocktails (Amadores) through the ones with easy access and comfort to the small fishing villages, or the untouched natural nudist beaches that are too often windy, but fantastic in a vast landscape environment that you can reach by hiking.

 Playa Las Canteras